MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 POSTING
 =======

-Just as many components consumer a stream of messages, many components (often the same ones) also product an output stream of messages.
-To make files available to subscribers, a poster publishes the announcements to an AMQP or MQTT server, also called a broker.
+Just as many components consumer a stream of notification messages, many components (often the same ones) also product an output stream of notification messages.
+To make files available to subscribers, a poster publishes the notification messages to an AMQP or MQTT server, also called a broker.
 The post_broker option sets all the credential information to connect to the output **AMQP** broker.